bnmoch3/blog/_posts/2024-04-04-duckdb-numba-udfs.md

 ![chart](/assets/images/duckdb_numba_udfs/pure_sql.svg)

-Only issue I had with the pure SQL approach was that the final value veered a bit off from all other answers, I'm guessing because DuckDB's re-ordering of floating-point operations.
+Only issue I had with the pure SQL approach was that the final value veered a bit off from all other answers, I'm guessing because of DuckDB's re-ordering of floating-point operations.
 To be fair, this isn't their fault per se since SQL by definition is not imperative.